Micro Learning Entrepreneurship for Athletes - MLEA

 Project partners will look to address a glaring gap in entrepreneurial education for athletes (in partners’ countries and EU level in general) that is adequate for athletes dealing with contemporary issues such as balancing sports and education/employment career.

-The project is coordinated by Zagreb School of Economics and Management (CRO), with project partners including Croatian Olympic Committee (CRO), Stiftelsen Stockholm School of Economics Institute for Research (SWE), WHU - Otto Beisheim School of Management (GER), Olympic Committee of Bosnia (BIH), Olympic Committee of Serbia (SRB), Olympic Committee of Slovenia (SLO) and the EUSA Institute (SLO).
+The MLEA Project ended on the 31st of March and the project was coordinated by the Zagreb School of Economics and Management (CRO), with project partners including the Croatian Olympic Committee (CRO), Stiftelsen Stockholm School of Economics Institute for Research (SWE), WHU - Otto Beisheim School of Management (GER), Olympic Committee of Bosnia (BIH), Olympic Committee of Serbia (SRB), Olympic Committee of Slovenia (SLO) and the EUSA Institute (SLO).

-The two-year project is funded by the Erasmus+ Programme of the European Union.
+The two-year project was co-funded by the Erasmus+ Programme of the European Union.